Gazza7205/cloud-workshop-labs/lab-exercise2.md

 Kubernetes [operators](https://kubernetes.io/docs/concepts/extend-kubernetes/operator/) are Kubernetes extensions created using the [Operator SDK](https://github.com/operator-framework/operator-sdk).
 They make use of custom resources to manage applications and their components adhering to the Kubernetes principle of control loops.
 A control loop constantly observes the desired state of resources, analyzes the actual state of those resources, and executes actions to synchronize the current state with the desired state as necessary.

-The [Layer7 Operator](https://github.com/CAAPIM/layer7-operator/wiki/Getting-Started) has expert knowledge of Layer7 products, and in the preview release, it makes use of [gateway](https://github.com/CAAPIM/layer7-operator/wiki/Gateway-Custom-Resource) and [repository](https://github.com/CAAPIM/layer7-operator/wiki/Repository-Custom-Resource) custom resources to automate the deployment, configuration and management of Layer7 API Gateways using static or dynamic config-as-code in the form of Graphman bundles from different sources of truth including git repositories or artifact repositories (or optionally backed by a MySQL database).
+The [Layer7 Operator](https://github.com/CAAPIM/layer7-operator/wiki/Getting-Started) has expert knowledge of Layer7 products, and in the preview release, it makes use of [Gateway](https://github.com/CAAPIM/layer7-operator/wiki/Gateway-Custom-Resource) and [Repository](https://github.com/CAAPIM/layer7-operator/wiki/Repository-Custom-Resource) custom resources to automate the deployment, configuration and management of Layer7 API Gateways using static or dynamic config-as-code in the form of Graphman bundles from different sources of truth including git repositories or artifact repositories (or optionally backed by a MySQL database).

 In this exercise, we will deploy the Layer7 Operator.
-We will then deploy a gateway custom resource to deploy and scale a gateway using the Layer7 Operator.
+We will then deploy a Gateway custom resource to deploy and scale a Gateway using the Layer7 Operator.

 [Lab Exercise 2 Recording](https://youtu.be/grVKTUTavA8)